dafer154/react-firebase-gallery/README.md

 ## General info

-Patagonian test is a Responsive WebApp that includes diferent routes like: About, Gallery, Products This project was built using React and Firebase.
+Is a Responsive WebApp that includes diferent routes like: About, Gallery, Products This project was built using React and Firebase.

 ## Features